venugoapalreddy/biztalk-docs/biztalk/core/how-to-stop-a-host-instance.md

 ## Steps

-1. Click **Start**, click **All Programs**, click [!INCLUDE[btsBizTalkServerStartMenuItemui](../includes/btsbiztalkserverstartmenuitemui-md.md)], and then click **BizTalk Server Administration**.
+1. Click <strong>Start</strong>, click <strong>All Programs</strong>, click [!INCLUDE [btsBizTalkServerStartMenuItemui](../includes/btsbiztalkserverstartmenuitemui-md.md)], and then click <strong>BizTalk Server Administration</strong>.

 2. In the console tree, expand **BizTalk Server Administration**, expand the BizTalk group, click **Platform Settings**, and then click **Host Instances**.

 3. In the details pane, right-click the host instance you want to stop, and then click **Stop**.

     The status of the host instance changes to **Stopped**.

    After you stop a host instance, you can start it, delete it, or remove BizTalk Server from the computer.
 For information about starting a host instance, see [How to Start a Host Instance](../core/how-to-start-a-host-instance.md).
 For information about deleting a host instance, see [How to Delete a Host Instance](../core/how-to-delete-a-host-instance.md).

 ## See Also
  [Managing BizTalk Hosts and Host Instances](../core/managing-biztalk-hosts-and-host-instances.md)